 The fifth and final installment of the World War II series commemorates the 50th anniversary of the war's final year.
 Titled "1945: Victory at Last," these 10 stamps chronicle the events leading to Germany's surrender, the Japanese surrender, and ultimately the Allied victory.
 Nearly 300,000 American service personnel lost their lives between 1941 and 1945.

-Only 325 miles south of mainland Japan, the island of Okinawa was a prime strategic objective.
 The landing on Okinawa began on Easter Sunday, April 1, 1945, and was the last and largest amphibious assault of the Pacific Campaign.
 Expecting immediate resistance, as at Iwo Jima, troops were surprised to find little enemy activity.
 Hours after troops had swarmed ashore, a vital airstrip was captured without a single shot being fired.
-For five days U.S. troops waited to engage the enemy.
+For five days US troops waited to engage the enemy.

 America’s sea power, encroaching land force, and formidable air power now posed an immediate threat to the Japanese mainland.
 Some members of the Japanese government favored surrender, others wanted to fight on.
 With their bases in line, the Allies proceeded with their plans to force Japan into unconditional surrender.

 Because of the large number of casualties experienced during the battle for Okinawa, US military officials decided not to attack Japan, fearing an even greater loss of life.
 Instead, two atomic bombs would be dropped to force a Japanese surrender and prevent further casualties.